elthacks/elthacks.github.io/_posts/2016-06-20-first-day-lendava.markdown

 ### Teaching in Slovenia

-So, this is a document where I'm going to keep all my notes from classes and sessions that I teach or observe while here on this trip in Slovenia.
+So, this is a blog where I'm going to keep all my notes from classes and sessions that I teach or observe while here on this trip in Slovenia.
 I'm visiting [DSŠL (Dvojeznična Sredna Šola Lendava) in Lendava](http://www.dssl.si/sl/), which is situated in the north east of Slovenia, really near to the border with Hungary.
 In fact, this is a bilingual school, and lessons are taught in Slovene and Hungarian.
 Lendava is Lendva in Hungarian (I'm guessing from the road signs).

 #### Monday 20 June 2016

 I taught 2A, the second grade of high school here – which starts from the age of 15.
-So that means that this was a group of 16/17 year olds in their penultimate year of secondary school.
-DSŠL is a vocational/technical school, but this group were the gimnazija, meaning that they follow a more academic path.
+So that means that this was a group of 16/17 year olds in the second year out of four in secondary school.
+DSŠL is a vocational/ technical school, but this group were the gimnazija, meaning that they follow a more academic path.

 **The lesson**